ApicaSystem/apicactl/docs/guides/using-logiqhub-dashboards.md

 To use a LOGIQHub dashboard, all you’ll need:

 - A LOGIQ instance configured to ingest data from your data sources
-- the LOGIQ CLI – logiqctl
+- the LOGIQ CLI – apicactl
 - A LOGIQHub dashboard suitable for your service

 The following section will help you get started with using a LOGIQHub dashboard for monitoring your tech environment.